spec-framework/documentation/book.md

 ###2\.1\.  *initializeWidgets* the widgets <sub>the MVP View</sub>

-This takes care of the configuration of the different widgets themselves, without the interaction\.
-It is used to instantiate the subwidgets and to specify their default values and general behavior\.
-This focus in this method is to specify how the widgets will look like\.
+This takes care of the configuration of the different widgets themselves, without the interaction\.It is used to instantiate the subwidgets and to specify their default values and general behavior\.This focus in this method is to specify how the widgets will look like\.

 In general `initializeWidgets` should follow the pattern:

 -  widgets instantiation
 -  widgets specification
 -  set the order of focus

 &nbsp;

 The code [1\.1\. ](#pattern) is an example of an `initializeWidgets` method\.